 Cell invasion across the basement membrane is an important step in cancer metastasis.
+In this blog, we discuss cell invasion assays and their application for cancer research.
 Metastasis occurs when cancer cells pass through the basement membrane of the organ where they originated, and subsequently spread into different organs of the body, where they form secondary tumors .

 Cell invasion assays are important tools for cancer research.
 Scientists studying cancer perform cell invasion assays to measure the cell movement through an extracellular matrix.
 By varying the conditions of the cell culture (e.g. adding new drugs), scientists can identify conditions that prevent or accelerate cell invasion.
 Through these studies, new treatments for cancer can be identified for potential therapeutic use.